-The GoodScan Service is a new service available to Duke Law faculty and students that provides electronic scans of articles and book chapters from materials held by the Law Library.
-There is no charge for this service, and most requests will be processed and delivered to you via email within two business days.
+The GoodScan Service, available to Duke Law faculty, students, provides electronic scans of articles and book chapters from materials held by the Law Library.
+There is no charge for this service, and most requests will be processed and delivered to you via email within 3-5 business days.

 The following materials are requestable via the GoodScan Service: